What if you could eat a lot and still lose weight?

 You can on Volumetrics, created by Barbara Rolls, PhD.
 Unlike diets that are based on deprivation, the Volumetrics approach helps people find healthy foods that they can eat lots of while still losing weight.

-The hook of Volumetrics is its focus on satiety, the feeling of fullness.
-Rolls says that people feel full because of the amount of food they eat -- not because of the number of calories or the grams of fat, protein, or carbs.
-So the trick is to fill up on foods that aren't full of calories.
-Rolls claims that in some cases, following Volumetrics will allow you to eat more -- not less -- than you do now, while still slimming down.
+The hook of Volumetrics is its focus on feeling full.
+Rolls says that people feel full because of the types and amounts of food they eat -- not because of the number of calories or the grams of fat, protein, or carbs.
+So the trick is to fill up on the right foods that fill you up for less calories.

 What You Can Eat and What You Can't